m0usm/spicetify-startup-script/README.md

 **An automated Batch script for Windows designed to recurrently install and update the Spicetify CLI every time a user logs into their system.**

-This script is ideal for ensuring that your Spicetify installation is automatically corrected or brought up to date after any Spotify or major system update.

 ## 🚀 How It Works

 The script automates the following steps to execute the official installation command (`iwr ... | iex`) **silently** on every system startup: